How Divorce Attorney Billing Actually Works

 The billing increment itself.
 As covered above, 15-minute billing adds a compounding surcharge to every brief interaction throughout the case.
 Negotiating to 6-minute increments at the start is worth doing.

-If full representation isn't locked in yet, limited scope arrangements let you hire an attorney for specific defined tasks while remaining self-represented on everything else.
-For some situations, this is a significant cost reduction.
-What Is Limited Scope Representation?
+Limited scope as an alternative to full representation.
+If full representation isn't the right fit for your situation, limited scope arrangements let you hire an attorney for specific defined tasks while remaining self-represented on everything else.
+Limited Scope Representation in Divorce covers when this model applies and when it backfires.

 A newer angle worth knowing: ABA Formal Opinion 512 (2024) established that when attorneys use AI tools to work more efficiently, the time savings must pass to the client.
 An attorney who uses AI to draft a document in one hour instead of three should not bill you for three.
 This is an emerging standard, not yet uniformly enforced, but you can ask how AI is used in your matter and request that efficiency gains be reflected in your bill.

-For the specific preparation protocols that prevent each of these cost drivers, see How to Reduce Your Divorce Attorney Fees.
+For the specific preparation protocols that prevent each of these cost drivers, see How to Reduce Divorce Attorney Fees: The Preparation Advantage.

-For the signs that a billing relationship has broken down beyond what direct conversation can fix, see When to Change Divorce Attorneys (And How to Do It).
+For the signs that a billing relationship has broken down beyond what direct conversation can fix, see When to Change Divorce Attorneys.

 Understanding how billing works is foundational to managing the full attorney relationship.
-For the complete guide, see Working with a Divorce Attorney: The Complete Client Guide.
+For the complete map of the five-stage attorney lifecycle, see Working With a Divorce Attorney: The Complete Client Guide.

 Additional Resources